Volunteer Name: Artem Dudin

 Being here in Honduras for 2 weeks seemed like a very short amount of time for me.
 I felt that I had a purpose here and was doing something useful.
 Also meeting and making friends with the nurse and doctors and helping them out was a rewarding experience for me.

-The accommodations are really nice; no AC, cold showers which are really not a problem, the meals are good and although different, usually the hosts make sure you are well fed.
-As for security as long as you are aware of your surrounding and know when and here not to be, I felt fairly safe.
+The accommodations are really nice; no AC, cold showers which are really not a problem, the meals are good and although different, usually, the hosts make sure you are well fed.
+As for security as long as you are aware of your surroundings and know when and where not to be, I felt fairly safe.

 7- What was your favorite memory of this trip?

 Program: Just working in the emergency room w/ the nurses + doctors was a great experience, seeing and doing some things that I don’t usually see was eye-opening for me.